nipil/k150-qemu-serial-sniffer/README.md

-# PIC K150 usb serial traffic sniffer using QEmu from WinXP VM on debian 13
+# USB serial traffic sniffer for PIC K150 programmer and microbrn.exe

 Prerequisite : Install Debian 13 on a **non virtual** host